 Yes, it’s a monastery at the peak of a mountain with spectacular views of the city.
-Not exactly what your kids would consider fun… but wait, there’s an amusement park!
+Not exactly what your kids would consider among the many fun things to do… but wait, there’s an amusement park!

-This retro amusement park was built in 1889.
+The Tibidabo Amusement Park was built in 1889, giving it a cool retro vibe.
 You can’t leave without a spin on the Ferris Wheel or the world’s first flight simulator.
-You’ll also get great street theater and kid-friendly shows.
+You’ll also get great street theatre and kid-friendly shows.

-Let your kids discover an underwater world made up of 35 tanks including the spectacular 260 foot underwater tunnel.
+The Barcelona for kids that I know wouldn’t skip out on the animals!
+Let them discover an amazing underwater at Aquarium Barcelona.
+This attraction is made up of 35 tanks including the spectacular 260 foot underwater tunnel.
 There’s nothing quite like standing in the midst of all that life.